intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 protocol.
 This could allow a version negotiation mechanism to benefit from active use of the extension point by other protocols.

-For instance, all published version of IP contain a version number as the four high bits of the first header byte.
+For instance, all published versions of IP contain a version number as the four high bits of the first header byte.
 However, version selection using this field proved to be unsuccessful.
 Ultimately, successful deployment of IPv6 over Ethernet {{?RFC2464}} required a different EtherType from IPv4.
 This